Rania-Taha/project-portfolio/README.md

 # project-portfolio
-Portfolio using HTML &amp; CSS
+Portfolio website using HTML, CSS including About me , education and skills section Mockup & Wireframe on MIro for the portfolio